craighillelson/select_random_users/README.md

 # Select Random Users

-Script to select a specified sumber of random users from an 'OktaPasswordHealth.csv' for auditing purposes.
+* Script to select a specified number of random users from an 'OktaPasswordHealth.csv' for auditing purposes.
+* Runs on Python 3.7.2

 ## Instructions